How to Apply

 Please contact Admissions if you have any queries on 01743 342346, or to receive the application form in an alternative format.

 If you are interested in joining our College, the first step is to view the full-time courses on this site or request a prospectus.
+(If you require the prospectus in another format please contact our Admissions Team on 01743 342346.)
 We also recommend that you attend an Advice Event to gain more information about the College and our courses.
 We have Taster sessions held throughout the year to get an idea of what course might suit you.

 Once you have seen the range of courses on offer and you have considered if you will get the correct grades for the course you are encouraged to apply (preferably by February half term - but we accept applications up to September, though some courses may fill up).